PenvaSecurity/CryptoJSDecryptor/README.md

 ### Do You Need It ?
 You need this extension if:
 - You have stumbled upon base64 encoded string with `U2FsdGVkX1` prefix in starting, because it means it is encrypted with CryptoJS.
+This `U2FsdGVkX1` prefix decodes to `Salted__` string which CryptoJS uses in starting.

 What are the prerequisites?
 - You only need a passphrase which is being used for encryption/decryption.
 You can find this passphrase by reverse engineering the application.